Logiqx/gps-details/docs/devices/garmin/watches/enduro.md

 This page lists the GNSS chipsets that are used in the Garmin Enduro watches.

-- The Enduro 2 is essentially a fēnix 7X - Sapphire Solar but with longer battery life and slightly different features.
+The Enduro is similar to the [fēnix](fenix.md), but with longer battery life and slightly different features.
-- The Enduro 3 is also akin to a fēnix 7X - Sapphire Solar but with longer battery life and slightly newer software.

 The various models are listed in reverse-chronological order.
 The release dates are generally from Garmin announcements.